 Newton has a number of toolbars.
 Use the View/Toolbars command to see and change their visibility.
 Here's a list of the commands on the various toolbars.

 Standard bar

-New Create new experiment file.
+New New Create new experiment file.

+Contents Open the contens window.

-Open a new experiment file.
+📮 Open Open a new experiment file.

-Save Save the current experiment file.
+🗎 Save Save the current experiment file.

 Scene bar